Correlation (Pearson, Kendall, Spearman)

 Types of research questions a Spearman Correlation can examine:

-Is there a statistically significant relationship between horse’s finishing position a race and horse’s age?
+Similarly, is there a statistically significant relationship between horse’s finishing position a race and horse’s age?

 Assumptions